RecaMedia/Backdoor-Release/README.md

 ### Requirements

 Make sure you have the following PHP modules installed: __*Sqlite3, Mcrypt*__.
 The www-data user would need writing permission for this application to work properly.
-Also, __*.htacces*__ files will need to be allowed to redirect within the /bkdr directory and subdirectories.
-You can use the following sample for your vhost to allow .htaccess redirects:
+Also, __*.htacces*__ files will need to be allowed to redirect within the /bkdr directory and subdirectories. **PLEASE NOTE** this was originally intended to work off of Apache.
+However, if you're using **Nginx**, you will have to modify the server.conf file to reflect the configurations found in the _.htaccess_ file listed below, by using a [converter](https://winginx.com/en/htaccess) tool.

+* `/bkdr/api/.htaccess`

+Continuing on for Apache users, you can use the following sample for your site's address within the vhost to allow .htaccess redirects:

 ```
 <Directory /var/www/>
 	Options Indexes FollowSymLinks